e2m32/hass_custom_timer/README.md

 Allows for restoring timer after restart.

+## Installing

+Create a directory in your Home Assistant `home` directory called `custom_components`.
+This is the same directory that your `configuration.yaml`file lives.
+Copy the directory `timer` from this repository (`/custom_components/timer`) to your `custom_components` directory.
+Home Assistant will now use this code to setup and use your timers.

+To add the restore functionality, add the `restore: true` to your timer configuration.
+If the default 15 minute `restore_timeout` value does not work for your setup, you can change it to whatever time period you wish.
+See Example below.

 ## Configuration
 Basic configuration is the same as before.
 To gain the same functionality as the original timer, add the following to your configuration.yaml file: